zdravkov/kendo-docs/api/wrappers/jsp/editor/imagebrowser-schema-model.md

     </kendo:editor-imagebrowser-schema-model>

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:editor-imagebrowser-schema-model-fields

 The field which contains the name of the image/directory

-More documentation is available at [kendo:editor-imagebrowser-schema-model-fields](/api/wrappers/jsp/editor/imagebrowser-schema-model-fields).
+More documentation is available at [kendo:editor-imagebrowser-schema-model-fields](editor/imagebrowser-schema-model-fields).

 #### Example

     <kendo:editor-imagebrowser-schema-model>
         <kendo:editor-imagebrowser-schema-model-fields></kendo:editor-imagebrowser-schema-model-fields>
     </kendo:editor-imagebrowser-schema-model>